Modelling Global Trade with Optimal Transport: Introduction

+where $\bm{\Pi}$ and $\bm{\Omega}$ are diagonal scaling matrices which ensure that the marginal constraints hold (see Methods).
 As described in \cite{Wilson_1967}, gravity models can be reformulated as solutions of a regularised OT problem with an appropriate choice of parameters.
-While OT-based models might appear to suggest a centralised control of flows, its dual formulation admits an alternative, decentralised interpretation (see Methods).
-Indeed, the dual problem can be interpreted as importers seeking to minimise the cost of purchasing commodities and exporters seeking to maximise their profit.
+While OT-based models might appear to suggest a centralised control of flows, its dual formulation admits an alternative, decentralised interpretation of importers seeking to minimise the cost of purchasing commodities and exporters seeking to maximise their profit (see Methods).
 The solution at equilibrium coincides with the solution of the OT problem \cite{Galichon_2016}, which in its classic form \eqref{eq:OT_cost}--\eqref{eq:OT_constraints} is well understood.
-This is less true for the corresponding \emph{inverse problem} we are interested in, despite its mathematical and practical importance: given a (possibly noisy) observation of $\mathbf{T}$, $\bb{\mu}$ and $\bb{\nu}$, this problem consists in inferring the underlying cost $\mathbf{C}$.
-As shown in \cite{silva2006log}, maximum likelihood estimation of underlying gravity model parameters can again be reformulated as an inverse optimal transport problem.
+This is less true for the corresponding \emph{inverse problem} we are interested in, despite its mathematical and practical importance: given a (possibly noisy) observation of $\bm{T}$, $\bm{\mu}$, and $\bm{\nu}$, this problem consists in inferring the underlying cost $\bm{C}$.
+Maximum likelihood estimation of costs relates to the inverse optimal transport problem; however, the specific parametrization of the cost matrix in gravity models demands careful estimator design.
+Moreover, zeros and heteroscedasticity in observed trade flows cause misspecification in gravity model estimation, affecting estimator performance (see \cite{silva2006log}).

 The inference methodology presented in this work is a novel deep learning approach to solve the inverse OT problem, based on recent work on neural parameter calibration \cite{Gaskin_2023, Gaskin_2024}.
-We assume no underlying covariate structure, but instead infer a general cost matrix $\mathbf{C}$, parametrized as a deep neural network, directly from data.
-We train a neural network $u$ to recognise cost matrices from observations of transport plans for the global food and agricultural trade from 2000--2022 (the `\emph{training data}') by constraining it to satisfy eq. \eqref{eq:OT}.
-Put simply, this means fitting the mathematical optimal transport equation to the data in such a way that the predicted cost matrices $\mathbf{C}(t)$ reproduce the observations $\mathbf{T}(t)$.
+We assume no underlying covariate structure of trade costs, but instead infer a general cost matrix $\bm{C}$, parametrized as a deep neural network, directly from data on trade flows.
+We train a neural network $u$ to recognise cost matrices from observations of transport plans for the global food and agricultural trade from 2000--2022 (the `\emph{training data}') by constraining it to satisfy eq.~\eqref{eq:OT}.
+Put simply, this means fitting the mathematical optimal transport equation to the data in such a way that the predicted cost matrices $\bm{C}(t)$ reproduce the observations $\bm{T}(t)$.
 The trained neural network then solves the inverse problem